 In the meantime people are being trained and equipped to rescue whales entangled in fishing gear when it is possible to do so safely.
-The Provincetown Center For Coastal Studies (PCCS) in Massachusetts is the lead organization in developing tools and techniques and in training other whale rescue organizations and individuals in Canada and the United States.
-PCCS has participated in the training of the Campobello Whale Rescue group which responds to entanglement events in Canadian waters.
+The Center For Coastal Studies (CCS) in Massachusetts is the lead organization in developing tools and techniques and in training other whale rescue organizations and individuals in Canada and the United States.
+CCS has participated in the training of the Campobello Whale Rescue group which responds to entanglement events in Canadian waters.

 When the whale is first spotted, rescuers examine photographs and video taken from boats and planes.
 They need to know how badly the whale is entangled and whether the fishing gear is wrapped around the whale's flippers, around its fluke or through its mouth.
 Only then can the rescue team form a plan of action.